ihor-delta/delta/README.md

 ## Freedom Of Thinking:
 - is allowed in compliance with the principle of permanent self-checking for ideas, including beliefs, and principle of cooperation with competition to stay cooperative - the restriction only applies to representatives of mankind
 - includes Freedom To Express representative's Thoughts in a language and form convenient for the representative.
-The expressed thought is not considered a violation of personal boundaries, if it does not contradict the principle of cooperation and competition to stay cooperative
+The expressed thought is not considered a violation of personal boundaries, if it does not contradict the principle of "cooperation, and competition to stay cooperative"

 ## Freedom Of Actions is prohibited, especially murder and suicide as ways of satisfaction of needs which are forbidden, except for:
 - illegal actions, if no alternatives or alternative is not provided because of time limited opportunity to satisfy the basic needs, of stealing food (including money enough for food), stealing clothes (including money enough for clothes), stealing money enough for providing himself/herself warmth at night, aimed at satisfying basic biological and psychological needs.
 Getting sex illegaly is prohibited.
 Obstructing the process of copulation by mental or physical way between those who are legally allowed to do so is prohibited, except for children to whom this condition does not apply.
 Children need to be explained why something is happening.